agavrilov76/ExpectIt/README.md

         </ex:socket>
     </target>
 ```
 The Expecit Ant task library defines the following elements: `socket`, `process` and `ssh`.
-Please refer to the Expectit Ant wiki page for information.
+Please refer to [the Expect for Ant wiki page](https://github.com/Alexey1Gavrilov/expectit/wiki/Expect-for-Ant) for more information.

 ## More examples